Covert Love: Background

 Covert Love is a bay mare with a white blaze and three white socks bred in County Cork by Sommerville Bloodstock.
 As a yearling in October 2013 she was sent to the Goffs Orby sale and was bought for €26,000 by the bloodstock agent Hugo Merry.
-Merry was one of the partners in Sommerville Bloodstock and was also a member of the Fomo Syndicate which owned the filly throughout her racing career.
+Merry was one of the partners in Sommerville Bloodstock and a member of the Fomo Syndicate which owned the filly throughout her racing career.
 She was sent into training with Hugo Palmer at Newmarket, Suffolk.

 Covert Love was from one of the last crops of foals sired by Azamour whose wins included the St. James's Palace Stakes, Irish Champion Stakes, Prince of Wales's Stakes and King George VI and Queen Elizabeth Stakes.
-As a breeding stallion his other offspring included Valyra, Dolniya (Sheema Classic) and Zarkandar.
+As a breeding stallion, his other offspring included Valyra, Dolniya (Sheema Classic) and Zarkandar.
 Covert Love's dam Wing Stealth showed no racing ability, failing to win in nine starts, but was a half-sister to the dam of Grey Swallow and a descendant of the American broodmare Stolen Hour (foaled 1953) who was the ancestor of numerous major winners including El Gran Senor, Try My Best, Spinning World, Jazil, Peeping Fawn, Xaar and Rags to Riches.